RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

 As the rays travel through the environment, they may be reflected, refracted, or absorbed, depending on the material properties of the objects.
 Given the incident angle $\incidentangle$, we compute the mean reflection angle by $\incidentangle = \reflectangle$.
-To model refraction accurately, each material is assigned a parameter for the velocity at which the wave can propagate through it.
-As the ray changes from medium 1 to medium 2 it changes its velocity changes from $v_1$ to $v_2$.
-The mean angle of refraction $\refractangle$ can then be determined by Snell's law: $\sin(\incidentangle)/\sin(\refractangle) = v_1 / v_2$.
-The Fresnel equations we then use to determine how much total energy from the incident wave $E_0$ is reflected $E_1$ and how much energy goes into the other medium $E_2$.
+The ray part that is transmitted from medium 1 to medium 2 changes its velocity from $v_1$ to $v_2$.
+We determine the mean angle of refraction $\refractangle$ by Snell's law $\sin(\incidentangle)/\sin(\refractangle) = v_1 / v_2$. \changedblock{We then use the Fresnel equations} to determine how much total energy from the incident wave $E_0$ is reflected $E_1$ and how much energy goes into the other medium $E_2$.
 After splitting $E_0$ up to $E_1$ and $E_2$ the law of conservation of energy must be satisfied with $E_0 = E_1 + E_2$.
-For a perfectly planar surface, we can build two new rays and go on with tracing the scene.
+For a planar surface, we can build two new rays and continue tracing the scene.
 In reality, however, surfaces are mostly rough, causing the energy to reflect in many possible directions.
 We model this phenomenon by a bidirectional energy density function of reflection $\dot{E}_1(\vec{v}_0, \vec{v}_1)$ which gives an energy density value for a given pair of incidence $\vec{v}_0$ and reflection ray $\vec{v}_1$.
 To obey the law of energy conservation the integral $\int \dot{E}_1$ over the unit hemisphere on the outside of the surface must equal the total amount of reflected energy $E_1$.
 Analogously, the integral $\int \dot{E}_2$ over the unit hemisphere on the inside of the surface must be equal to the refracted energy $E_2$.
 Further, assuming the reflections to be isotropic in 3D gives us the property of the volume $E_1$ to be symmetric in the plane expressed by the normal vector $\vec{v}_0 \times \vec{n}_s$ with a peak at the mean reflection vector $\vec{v}_1$.
 This lets us reduce the two inputs of the energy density function to just one; an angle difference $\omega$ between the mean reflection vector and another reflection vector $\theta_i$: $\omega = d(\reflectangle, \theta_i)$.
 With $\omega \in [-\pi/2, +\pi/2]$ the law of energy conservation is satisfied by